 Luckily, there aren’t a lot of newly manufactured USB sticks with these locks on them anymore.

-3. Check to Make Sure the Flash Drive Isn’t Full
+3. Check to Make Sure the USB Stick Isn’t Full

 Open Windows Explorer, and browse to My PC.
 This gives you an overview of all drives connected to your system.
 Right-click your USB drive and select Properties.
 You’ll be presented with a delightful donut-chart (what was wrong the venerable pie-chart, Microsoft?) displaying your current drive capacity.